Stirling ton sees Ireland beat Zimbabwe

 Adair and Little vindicated their selections with impressive bowling performances.

-Holywood man Adair took the first Zimbabwe wicket as opener Wesley Madhevere was caught by skipper Andrew Balbirnie and the all-rounder's dismissal of Ryan Burl in the 18th over ended any lingering hopes that visitors had.
+Holywood man Adair took the first Zimbabwe wicket as opener Wesley Madhevere was caught by skipper Andrew Balbirnie and the all-rounder's dismissal of Ryan Burl in the 18th over ended any slim lingering hopes the visitors had.

-The sides complete the T20 series with games at Bready on Thursday and Saturday before the three-match one-day series starts at Stormont next Wednesday.
+The sides complete the T20 series with games at Bready on Thursday and Saturday before the one-day series starts at Stormont next Wednesday.

 T20I series remaining games: